spirosbax/SentimentClassification/README.md

 Our results can be found in the `results` folder.
 To run the analysis, use the `analysis.ipynb` notebook, it generates the plots and tables in the report.

+# Inspect

+To inspect the code, use the `inspect.ipynb` notebook, it prints the source code of the important functions and classes.